vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 ## Generating the Shapes

 Now that we have the pipeline in place, we are ready to return proper shapes as per the user input!
-We will be return the shapes as a list of strings, where each string is a line of the shape.
+We will return the shapes as a list of strings, where each string is a line of the shape.

 We add two new files to the `geometry` module: